 In summary, the fiscal deficit originated in the expansion of the provincial expenditure and the fixed exchange rate between the peso and the dollar explains the recession and deflation that the Argentine economy has suffered since mid 1998.
 Was the abandonment of the convertibility necessary to get out of the recession?
 Our answer is no. On the contrary, we believe that abandoning the convertibility to end the recession was like demolishing a house to unblock a pipe.
-The right approach to find a way to eliminate the fiscal deficit and correct the relative prices without affecting the protection that the convertibility offered to the property rights of savers and investors.
+What had to be done was to find a way to eliminate the fiscal deficit and correct the relative prices without affecting the protection that the convertibility offered to the property rights of savers and investors.